encoredev/encore/docs/develop/api-schemas.md

 }
 ```

-would be unmarshalled from this request
+Would be unmarshalled from this request:

 ```output
 POST /example?query=a%20query HTTP/1.1